AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 #### 🧠 Case 5: Electronic Health Records

 A hospital uses an electronic health record (EHR) system where doctors and nurses view and update patient data, such as diagnoses, medications, and vital signs.
-Any update must be immediately available to other users or systems.
+Any update must be immediately be visible to other users or systems.
 At the same time, frequently accessed patient data should load quickly to ensure responsiveness in emergency situations.

 <details>
 <summary>Click to reveal the answer</summary>